What an "A-rated" carrier means

 Do all the rating agencies agree?

 Not always exactly.
 AM Best, Moody's, S&P, and Fitch each grade the same carriers and can land a notch apart.
-That's why a composite like Comdex (90+ is strong) is handy as a cross-check when you're deciding between two well-rated carriers.
+The broad tiers line up (see the crosswalk above), so a composite like Comdex (90+ is strong) is handy as a cross-check when you're deciding between two well-rated carriers.